dqops/dqo/docs/checks/table/uniqueness/duplicate-record-percent.md

 ---
-title: duplicate record percent data quality checks
+title: Duplicate record percent data quality checks, SQL examples
 ---
-# duplicate record percent data quality checks
+# Duplicate record percent data quality checks, SQL examples

 This check measures the percentage of duplicate records values.
 It raises a data quality issue when the percentage of duplicates is above a minimum accepted value.
  The default threshold is 0% duplicate values.